 Creme Fraiche: Brief Overview

-Known for its rich and creamy flavor due to its high-fat content, creme fraiche gets its delightful tang from buttermilk, giving it a nice balance.
-With its thick and smooth texture, it adds a touch of luxury to any dish.
+Known for its rich and creamy flavor due to its high-fat content, creme fraiche gets its pleasant tang from buttermilk, giving it a nice balance.
+With its thick and smooth texture, it adds some luxury to any dish.

 Top 5 Alternatives to Creme Fraiche for Home Cooks